 If you’ve been following my Instagram gallery, you might know that I just got back from a blissful two-week holiday in my hometown Sardinia, which, to brag just a little, happens to be my hometown.
-This has obviously led me to write extensively about it, with a soft spot for the lesser known places, customs and traditions.
+This has obviously led me to write extensively about it, with a soft spot for the lesser-known places, customs and traditions.
+Which is what makes for a fascinating Sardinia holiday.

 Last time I went, just last August, I brought with me my new Sardinia Marco Polo Guidebook to see what it recommended to visit apart from the usual Costa Smeralda (Emerald Coast).